j2objc-contrib/j2objc-gradle/README.md

 }

 dependencies {
-    compile 'com.google.j2objc:j2objc-annotations:0.9.8'

-    // Any other standard libraries you depend on, like Guava or JUnit compile 'com.google.guava:guava:18.0'
+    // Any libraries you depend on, like Guava or JUnit compile 'com.google.guava:guava:18.0'
     testCompile 'junit:junit:4.11'
 }